Pope Sixtus and Companions, Martyrs To the End

 14th c. illumination of the martyrdom of Sixtus and his deacons. (wikipedia.org)

-Historians count ten traditional persecutions of Christians in the early Church – from the first, under Nero, beginning in 63 A.D. through a series of anti-Christian emperors of various stripes and intensities, all of which ended with the Edict of Milan in 313 issued by Emperor Constantine, who sort of converted to Catholicism, and made the religion legal (it would not become the religion of the Roman state until 381, under Emperor Theodosius).
+Historians count ten traditional persecutions of Christians in the early Church – from the first, under Nero, beginning in 63 A.D. through a series of anti-Christian emperors of various stripes and intensities, all of which ended with the Edict of Milan in 313 issued by Emperor Constantine, who sort of converted to Catholicism, and made the religion legal (it would not become the official religion of the Roman empire until 381, under Theodosius the First).
 I say ‘sort of’, because Constantine, knowing he would do any number of nefarious deeds in running a still-pagan Empire, waited until his deathbed to be baptized, and then by the Arian Eusebius of Nicomedia.

 Valerian sent a rescript to the Senate, saying that bishops, presbyters, and deacons should all receive immediate punishment; that senators, knights, and other men of importance should lose their rank and their property, and if they still persisted in being Christians, they should lose their heads; and that matrons should be deprived of their property and be sent into exile.
 Members of Caesar’s own household, whether they had confessed their faith before or were only confessing it now, should be deprived of their property, bound in chains, and sent as slaves to his estates.